 Social Distancing Protocols

-- Once you have received your confirmation (letter/email) from the Secretary of the Commonwealth you can Schedule an Appointment to appear at the courthouse to take the Notary Public Qualification Oath
+- Once you have received your confirmation (letter/email) from the Secretary of the Commonwealth you can make an In-Office Appointment or Virtual Appearance Appointment to appear at the courthouse to take the Notary Public Qualification Oath; allow 5 business days from the day of confirmation to ensure the commissions are received by our office

 Becoming a Notary Public Officer